Slavery Abolition Act 1833: Campaigns

-Between 1807 and 1823, abolitionists showed little interest in abolishing slavery itself.
-Eric Williams presented economic data in Capitalism and Slavery to show that the slave trade itself generated only small profits compared to the much more lucrative sugar plantations of the Caribbean, and therefore slavery continued to thrive on those estates.
-However, from 1823 the British Caribbean sugar industry went into terminal decline, and the British parliament no longer felt they needed to protect the economic interests of the West Indian sugar planters.

 In 1823, the Anti-Slavery Society was founded in London.
 Members included Joseph Sturge, Thomas Clarkson, William Wilberforce, Henry Brougham, Thomas Fowell Buxton, Elizabeth Heyrick, Mary Lloyd, Jane Smeal, Elizabeth Pease, and Anne Knight.
 Jamaican mixed-race campaigners such as Louis Celeste Lecesne and Richard Hill were also members of the Anti-Slavery Society.

 During the Christmas holiday of 1831, a large-scale slave revolt in Jamaica, known as the Baptist War, broke out.
 It was organised originally as a peaceful strike by the Baptist minister Samuel Sharpe.
 The rebellion was suppressed by the militia of the Jamaican plantocracy and the British garrison ten days later in early 1832.
 Because of the loss of property and life in the 1831 rebellion, the British Parliament held two inquiries.
 The results of these inquiries contributed greatly to the abolition of slavery with the Slavery Abolition Act 1833.

 Up until then, sugar planters from rich British islands such as the Colony of Jamaica and Barbados were able to buy rotten and pocket boroughs, and they were able to form a body of resistance to moves to abolish slavery itself.
 This West India Lobby, which later evolved into the West India Committee, purchased enough seats to be able to resist the overtures of abolitionists.
 However, the Reform Act 1832 swept away their rotten borough seats, clearing the way for a majority of members of the House of Commons to push through a law to abolish slavery itself throughout the British Empire.